qpsolvers/qpbenchmark/README.md

 ### Maros-Meszaros

-The Maros-Meszaros test set contains difficult problems, some of them large, sparse, ill-conditioned or with non-strictly p.s.d.
-Hessian matrices.
+The Maros-Meszaros test set contains difficult problems, some of them large, sparse, ill-conditioned or not strictly convex.
 For sparse solvers only.

 | Solver | Success rate (%) | Runtime (× slower than best) | Primal error |
 |:-------|-----------------:|-----------------------------:|-------------:|